 Banking and Financial Services Industry

-BFSI is an industry term used to refer to companies that provide some form of financial services/ products or both.
-It comprises of commercial banks, insurance companies, non-banking financial companies, pension funds, cooperatives and similar small financial organizations.
+BSFI is an industry term that refers to companies that provide Financial Services/Products or both.
+It comprises of commercial banks, insurance companies, non-banking financial companies, pension funds, cooperatives, and similar small financial organizations.

-The most difficult skills identified in today’s corporate industries are big data analysis, brand storytelling, financial forecasting and ability to use social media to the benefit of the business.
-It is commonly seen that students pursuing MBA are not able to identify the right skill sets and end up focussing on least important skills and not giving time to learn the more important ones.
+The most difficult skills identified in today’s corporate industries are big data analysis, brand storytelling, financial forecasting and the ability to use social media to the benefit of the business.
+Generally, the students pursuing MBA are not able to identify the right skill sets and end up focussing on the least important skills and not giving time to learn the more important ones.
 The special session with the AVP of ICICI Securities Ltd helped students re-align their focus to win a rewarding job in the BFSI sector.